awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-deploying.md

-# Accessing and Deploying an Application with AWS Launch Wizard<a name="launch-wizard-deploying"></a>
+# Accessing and deploying an application with AWS Launch Wizard for SQL Server<a name="launch-wizard-deploying"></a>

 ## Accessing AWS Launch Wizard<a name="accessing-launch-wizard"></a>